Educator Portal

 We’ll take a focused look at 17th, 18th, 19th & 20th century editions of King Lear, Merchant of Venice, Othello, The Taming of the Shrew, The Tempest, and Romeo and Juliet to discover the ways that they adapt to shifts in society.
 We will also learn that, while the plays do change over time, there are threads that endure.
 Shakespeare’s work has remained relevant throughout the centuries because he shows us a human struggle which resonates with us no matter what era we inhabit.

-Onsite Experiences- $15 per student
+Onsite Experience Cost: $15 per student

 (no charge for teachers and chaperones)

-Virtual Experiences-$150 flat fee
+Virtual Experience Cost: $150 flat fee

 (limit of 100 students per presentation)

-Please complete this form to choose an experience and our educators will be in touch within three business days.
+Register: complete this form to choose an experience and our educators will be in touch within three business days.
 Together, we will curate a visit that meets the unique needs of your students.

 To arrange a visit for a group of college students, please contact our Director of Education

-Programs for Elementary and High School Educators
+Programs for Middle and High School Educators

 The Rosenbach’s educator programs help teachers to incorporate primary source material into their curriculum to both support and extend learning.
 Programs always include practical takeaways so educators can simply “plug and play” when they return to the classroom.

 We can arrange an in-service workshop based on any of the above teacher or adventures in the archives programs or a topic of your choosing.
 In-service workshops can be held at the Rosenbach or at your school.
 We charge a flat fee of $250.
 PA Act 48 credit is available.
-Please email Emilie Parker at [email protected] for more information.